 Think of learning dating and relationship skills like learning a sport or musical instrument.
 Knowing the theory is a good start but you only really advance by practicing and gaining real-life experience.
 With regards to relationships, that means meeting lots of new people, geared towards whatever dating goals you have at the time.

 It took me about four years of dedicated effort to get my love life to where I wanted it to be, coming from a place of minimal dating experience.
 Now I know I’ll never have problems meeting and attracting women ever again.

 Dating and relationships are of course dependent on the presence of other people.
 However, I wholly believe that you can only consistently attract others if you believe you are attractive, and you can only truly love someone if you truly love yourself.

 Focusing on yourself as you make changes in your dating life does not make you selfish or egotistical.
 You may inadvertently upset or mislead a few people as you calibrate new behaviour patterns and that is something to be wary of.
 Learning from those mistakes and improving yourself based on your own morals and judgement is what is important.

 I believe in being as selfless and giving as possible, which a later point will expand on.
 With that said, if helping someone else negatively affects your own integrity, you aren’t necessarily helping that person in the long run.

 An example of this with regards to dating and relationships is whether you accept abusive or negative behaviour.
 Having genuine high standards means you will never settle for a relationship that is not exactly what you are looking for, or at least with real potential to become so.

 Improving yourself helps others.
 Romantic relationships are one of the most interdependent bonds there is.
-Even then, by striving to become the best person you can possibly be, you are simultaneously making yourself the best romantic partner you can possibly be. 🙂
+By striving to become the best person you can possibly be, you are simultaneously making yourself the best romantic partner you can possibly be.

 Learn to control negative reactions: